riboflavin/test-framer-sync/compare/fathom-vs-avoma.md

 - Speaker separation and labeling is very clear in notes
 - Workflow integrations (CRM sync, calendar, etc.) streamline follow-ups
 ## Comparison table
+Some people or companies might prefer Fathom for its free plan and integrations with Zoom and calendars, but may find its lack of in-person meeting support and limited integrations a drawback.
+Avoma, on the other hand, offers a free trial and automation engine, but its learning curve and English-only language support may deter some users seeking a more comprehensive solution.

+Both tools may fall short in terms of depth of integrations and practicality in helping users effectively manage their meetings.
+While Fathom and Avoma offer some useful features like Zoom integration and mobile apps, their limitations in areas such as in-person meeting support and language options may hinder users looking for a more robust solution to streamline their meeting processes.
 | Feature                           | Fathom               | Avoma                |
 |-----------------------------------|----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free unlimited plan | ❌ Trial only         |